Helios337/Cell-Segmentation-Unet-/ README.md

 source venv/bin/activate

-Finally, install all the necessary libraries with one simple command:pip install -r requirements.txt
+Finally, install all the necessary libraries with one simple command:

+pip install -r requirements.txt

-#remember you should see and install manually all the libraries3.
-Running the DemonstrationWith everything installed, you can now run the main script.
-This will kick off the full demonstration using synthetic data.python main.py
+#remember you should see and install manually all the libraries

+3. Running the Demonstration With everything installed, you can now run the main script.
+This will kick off the full demonstration using synthetic data.

+python main.py

+The script will:
-The script will:Build the U-Net model architecture.Generate a fresh set of synthetic cell images for training.Train the model for 25 epochs (you'll see the progress live!).Evaluate the trained model on a test set.Pick a random test image and display a beautiful 4-panel plot showing the segmentation results.Show you the training history graphs for loss and accuracy.📂 Project StructureThe codebase is organized into logical modules to make it easy to understand and build upon..
+Build the U-Net model architecture.Generate a fresh set of synthetic cell images for training.Train the model for 25 epochs (you'll see the progress live!).
+Evaluate the trained model on a test set.
+Pick a random test image and display a beautiful 4-panel plot showing the segmentation results.
+Show you the training history graphs for loss and accuracy.

+📂 Project Structure

+The codebase is organized into logical modules to make it easy to understand and build upon..

 ├── 📄 main.py             # The main script to run the entire pipeline

 ├── 🧠 model.py             # Contains the CellSegmentationTool class (the U-Net)

 ├── 💾 data_handler.py      # Handles data loading and synthetic data generation

 ├── 🛠️ utils.py              # Extra helper functions

 ├── 📋 requirements.txt    # A list of all the Python libraries needed

 └── 📜 README.md           # This file!

-🤝 How You Can ContributeThis project is a great starting point, and there are many ways to take it further!
+🤝 How You Can Contribute This project is a great starting point, and there are many ways to take it further!
 If you have ideas, feel free to fork the repository, make your changes, and submit a pull request.

+Here are a few thoughts:
+Train on Real

-Here are a few thoughts:Train on Real Data: The data_handler.py includes a function to download data from the Broad Bioimage Benchmark Collection (BBBC).
-Try training the model on a real-world dataset like BBBC005!Build a User Interface: Wrap the tool in a simple GUI using Streamlit or Gradio to allow users to upload their own images for counting.Experiment with Models: Could a different model architecture like Mask R-CNN or a Vision Transformer perform even better?Improve Post-Processing: Explore other techniques for separating clustered cells.If you run into any issues or have a question, please don't hesitate to open an issue on GitHub.Happy coding!
+Data: The data_handler.py includes a function to download data from the Broad Bioimage Benchmark Collection (BBBC).

+Try training the model on a real-world dataset like BBBC005!

+Build a User Interface: Wrap the tool in a simple GUI using Streamlit or Gradio to allow users to upload their own images for counting.

+Experiment with Models: Could a different model architecture like Mask R-CNN or a Vision Transformer perform even better?

+Improve Post-Processing: Explore other techniques for separating clustered cells.
+If you run into any issues or have a question, please don't hesitate to open an issue on GitHub.

+Happy coding!